CongducPham/LowCostLoRaGw/Arduino/README.md

 **Small form factor**

-- Arduino Pro Mini (8MHz/3.3V version), Arduino Nano (ATmega328 16MHz/5V but 3.3v pin), Arduino Micro (ATmega32u4 16MHz/5V but 3.3v pin)
+- Arduino Pro Mini (8MHz/3.3V version is better for power consumption), Arduino Nano (ATmega328 16MHz/5V but 3.3v pin), Arduino Micro (ATmega32u4 16MHz/5V but 3.3v pin)
 - Teensy LC/31/32/35/36
 - Ideetron Nexus (which is an ATmega328P at 3.3v, select as Arduino Mini in IDE)
 - Adafruit Feather32u4 and FeatherM0
+- Expressif ESP8266 (only the **Arduino_LoRa_Simple_temp** has been modified to support the ESP8266)

 **Uno/MEGA form factor**